 Secure development while remote

 As we brace ourselves to an extended period of working from home, we need to re-evaluate various ways of working - and security is no exception.
 Remote collaboration, which is new to many, may require some changes to your security practices or priorities.

-You can download our handy cheatsheet guide: Securing Development that’s Gone Remote
+Download our handy cheat sheet: Securing Development that's Gone Remote.